zorgroudayna/allen-one-neuron-analysis/README.md

 - Plot the full calcium activity trace.
 - Align neuron activity to stimulus start times and plot individual trial responses.
 - Compute and plot the average response with variability shading.
-- Save all plots in a `results/` folder.

 ## Usage
 - Run the Jupyter notebook to reproduce the analysis.